schoolhouse at the Lost Villages Museum

 The Settlement Years

-Much of SDG was settled by United Empire Loyalists.
+Much of SDG Counties was settled by United Empire Loyalists.
 Members of the First Battalion of the King’s Royal Regiment of New York and their families were allotted land, “at their own request, according to race and religion.”
 As a result, Catholic Scottish Highlanders settled next to the present Québec border.
 Moving west, Scottish Presbyterians were next, followed by English Anglicans in and around Cornwall, and finally German (Palatine) Calvinists and Lutherans.

 A Part of Upper Canada